-Most importantly, the way you tie your shoes will help prevent your heel from slipping of the shoe.
-I know this is an issue for most people, and something so simple such as tying your shoe the proper way will take care of that problem.
+The way you tie your shoelaces can help relieve pressure points and provide your foot with better support during your walks or runs.
+Most importantly, the way you tie your shoes can help prevent your heels from slipping off the shoes.
+I know this is an issue for most women, and something so simple such as tying your shoe the proper way will take care of that problem

 So, if you have narrow feet please follow the steps below to figure out the best way to tie your shoes: